RAF Bomber Command: Organisation

-Bomber Command comprised a number of Groups.
-It began the war with Nos.
+Bomber Command began the war with five groups engaged in bombing operations: Nos.
 1, 2, 3, 4 and 5 Groups.
+Initially it comprised only RAF squadrons, although as it expanded, it came to include many squadrons formed by other Commonwealth air forces (under the British Commonwealth Air Training Plan) or European countries.
+At the same time, many individual personnel from a wide range of Allied air forces served within RAF squadrons.

-No. 1 Group was soon sent to France and then returned to Bomber Command control after the evacuation of France.
+No. 1 Group was temporarily detached and sent to France to provide air cover for the BEF, but returned to the UK and Bomber Command control in 1940, after the fall of France.
 No. 2 Group consisted of light and medium bombers who, although operating both by day and night, remained part of Bomber Command until 1943, when it was removed to the control of Second Tactical Air Force, to form the light bomber component of that command.

-Bomber Command also gained two new groups during the war: the Royal Canadian Air Force (RCAF) squadrons were organised into No. 6 Group and the Pathfinder Force was expanded to form No. 8 (Pathfinder) Group from existing squadrons.
+Bomber Command also gained three operational groups during the war: the Pathfinder Force was expanded into No. 8 Group; No. 6 Group, Royal Canadian Air Force, and; No. 100 Group RAF, which specialised in electronic warfare.
+No. 8 Group, also known as the Pathfinder Force, was activated on 15 August 1942 and began operations on 8 January 1943.

-Many squadrons and personnel from Commonwealth and other European countries flew in Bomber Command.
-No. 6 Group, which was activated on 1 January 1943, was unique among Bomber Command groups, in that it was not an RAF unit; it was a Canadian unit attached to Bomber Command.
-At its peak strength, 6 Group consisted of 14 operational RCAF bomber squadrons and 15 squadrons served with the group.
-No. 8 Group, also known as the Pathfinder Force, was activated on 15 August 1942.
 It was a critical part of solving the navigational and aiming problems experienced.
 Bomber Command solved its navigational problems using two methods.
 One was the use of a range of increasingly sophisticated electronic aids to navigation and the other was the use of specialist Pathfinders.
 The technical aids to navigation took two forms.
 One was external radio navigation aids, as exemplified by Gee and the later highly accurate Oboe systems.
 The other was the centimetric navigation equipment H2S radar carried in the bombers.
-The Pathfinders were a group of elite, specially trained and experienced crews who flew ahead and with the main bombing forces and marked the targets with flares and special marker-bombs.
+The Pathfinders were a group of elite, specially trained and experienced crews who flew ahead of the main bombing forces and marked the targets with flares and special marker-bombs.
 No. 8 Group controlled the Pathfinder squadrons.
+No. 6 Group RCAF, which was activated on 1 January 1943, was unique among Bomber Command groups, in that it was a Royal Canadian Air Force (RCAF) unit attached to Bomber Command.
+At its peak strength, 6 Group consisted of 14 operational squadrons and a total of 15 squadrons served with the group during the war.
+In addition, a few other RCAF squadrons served in other, non-RCAF groups in Bomber Command.
+No. 100 Group RAF, formed on 11 November 1943, was responsible for development, operational trial and use of electronic warfare and countermeasures equipment).

-A number of other groups were part of the command, including, in June 1944, No. 26 Group RAF, three operational training groups - No. 91 Group RAF at Morton Hall, Swinderby, which was merged into No. 21 Group RAF, part of RAF Flying Training Command, on 1 May 1947; Nos 92 and 93 Groups; and No. 100 Group RAF (of which last was responsible for development, operational trial and use of electronic warfare and countermeasures equipment).
+A number of training groups were also part of the command.
+For example, these included, in June 1944, No. 26 Group RAF and three operational training groups: No. 91 Group RAF, Nos 92 and 93 Groups.